FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 The dealer then arranges each stack into rows of 3 face-down cards, starting with the "Saki".

-Afterward, the betting begins.
+Afterward, the dealer calls out "Ato or Saki?
+Choose one only!", and the betting begins.

 # Betting
-Each player, starting from the player nearest to the dealer's right, chooses whether to place their wager on "Ato" or "Saki".
+Players then choose whether to place their wager on "Ato" or "Saki".

-> Any limits regarding the players' wagers has not been attested.
+> Any limits regarding the amount in the players' wagers has not been attested.
 House rules prevail.
 {.is-warning}

-If the total wagers placed on "Ato" and on "Saki" are not equal, then the dealer places an amount on the batch with the lower wagers to make them equal.
+If the total wagers placed on "Ato" and on "Saki" are not equal, then the dealer must entice the players to place an amount on the batch with the lower wager to equalize them.

-However, it is the skill of the dealer to entice the players to place wagers such that the two batches' wagers become as close to being equal as possible.
+> It is the skill of the dealer as a representative of the gambling parlor to entice the players to place wagers such that the two batches' wagers become as close to being equal as possible.
+{.is-info}

+Once the players have already decided that they are done placing wagers, then the dealer places his/her own wager on the batch with the lower wager to make them exactly equal.

 # Showdown
 Once all betting has been done, the dealer then exposes all cards from the two batches.